Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Dirac electron nozzle

 We have seen that, to obtain a flow from left to right, we need $P_\Le > P_\Ri$.
 In terms of the temperature and chemical potential, we can see from Eq.~\eqref{eq:CP_apx} that this translates to the following condition:

 An equal pressure is obtained when the left-hand side is equal to one, as required for a subsonic flow profile.
-In the high and low temperature regimes of the left lead, $\mu_\Le \ll T_\Le$ and $\mu \gg T_\Le$, respectively, the condition simplifies to
+In the high- and low temperature regimes of the leads, $\mu_{\Le, \Ri} \ll T_{\Le, \Ri}$ and $\mu_{\Le, \Ri} \gg T_{\Le, \Ri}$, respectively, the condition simplifies to $T_\Le > T_\Ri$ and $\mu_\Le > \mu_\Ri$, making use of the expansion in Eq.~\eqref{eq:F_exp_1}.
+As expected, the temperature (chemical potential) gradient determines the direction of the flow in the regime where the temperature (chemical potential) dominates, with the flow going from high to low temperature (chemical potential).